Morten Harket: Vocal range and style

-Morten Harket is known for his vocal range, which some sources have claimed spans five octaves.
+Harket has a very wide vocal range, which some sources have claimed spans five octaves.
 In regards to his "rumoured five-octave [vocal] range", Harket himself said in 2009: "I've never counted, quite honestly."

 His voice is capable of "the greatest falsetto in the history of pop music EVER...", according to NMEs Sylvia Patterson, and of an "unyielding groan" as described in Entertainment Weekly.
 Sound engineer Gerry Kitchingham, who worked with A-ha on "Take On Me", described Harket as "an excellent singer" with "this incredibly strong falsetto and almost choir-boyish clarity".